Roanoke College: Sesquicentennial

 Roanoke experienced exceptional growth in the 1980s and 1990s.
 Two campaign plans, the 1992 Sesquicentennial Campaign and the 2002 Plan, also known as "The Difference", were successfully completed with over $150 million raised.
 The campaigns financed the renovation and construction of numerous facilities including the library, the student center, and the arts and performance center.

 Roanoke's tenth president, and first female president, Sabine O'Hara, took office in 2004.
-O'Hara, an expert in sustainable economic development, was recruited to lead formulation of a new strategic plan, one that would advance the college into the next decade.
-In 2006, Roanoke unveiled "The 2015 Plan", which calls for expanded academic offerings, an increase in enrollment from 1,900 to 2,100 students, renovation and construction of facilities to support increased enrollment, and growth in endowment resources to support financial aid for more students.
-O'Hara resigned in 2007 after unveiling the plan; her tenure was short, but productive with four new residence halls constructed, two academic buildings renovated, a new sports stadium completed, and records set for applications and enrollment.